North Carolina Mortgage Loan Originator Licensing

 NCGS Chapter 53, Article 19B,

-requires that the NC Commissioner of Banks ("NCCOB") license any person engaged in the business
+and also referred to as the NC SAFE Act, requires that the NC Commissioner of Banks ("NCCOB") license any person engaged in the business

 of making or brokering residential mortgage loans.

 A Mortgage Loan Originator (MLO) is an individual who for compensation or gain in the expectation